kammitama5/kammitama5.github.io/_posts/2017-12-22-Friday-December-22nd.md

   and JavaScript, and asked which two they should learn.
 I secretly said "Python and Haskell" and one of the persons answering OP said "if you want to be a data scientist, Python and Haskell".
   And I went "huh...", and smiled (those happen to be the two dream languages, with some C++ thrown in!) :D
+- Oh, and I have to follow up with about three or four companies in the New Year that I've been speaking with, to see if there is something out there for me.
+I'm really grateful for everything, and we'll see what 2018 brings!

+## And...that's about it!